CONABIO/madmex-tutorials/eng/standalone/README.md

 Description of the archives in this directory:

-* data_base.md : contains the commands for setting up the database of MAD-MEX system.
+* database.md : contains the commands for setting up the database of MAD-MEX system.

 * landsat_processing.md : contains the commands for downloading, register, classify and change detection of landsat data.

 * rapideye_processing.md :  contains the commands to register, classify and change detection of rapideye data.

-* configurations.md : contains the configuration archives for the MAD-MEX system.
+* configurations.md : contains the configuration archives for MAD-MEX system.